-Hobbies empower CEOs to experience their own successes and failures – free of external influences.
+Hobbies empower CEOs to experience their successes and failures – free of external influences.
 For someone who makes millions of dollars every year, a hobby may seem like a waste of time.
-However, recreational activities give top executives the opportunity to reset, rewind and get into it week after week at some of the largest corporations in the world.
+However, recreational activities allow top executives to reset, rewind and get into it week after week at some of the largest corporations in the world.

 There’s a range of resources available to help you do your job better.
 However, you may also need to take an occasional break.

-In America, workers are typically indoctrinated into work till you drop corporate culture.
+In America, workers are typically indoctrinated into work till they drop corporate culture.
 It’s not uncommon for executives and managers to work 16 hours a day, with little time to sleep.
-What’s more, like many Americans, they’ll spend weekends cramming their personal tasks and responsibilities into a mere two days.
+What’s more, like many Americans, they’ll spend weekends cramming their tasks and responsibilities into a mere two days.

 Executives such as Solomon, however, may be onto something.
 Maybe what it takes to get ahead is not more work – but a break that would allow you to relax, recharge and bring you’re A-game to the office on Monday.

 Andrew Deen has been a consultant for startups in almost every industry from retail to medical devices and everything in between.
 He is currently writing a book about scaling up business and his experience implementing lean methodology.